-In Q4 2017 the Company focused on the organic origination channels.
-With a backdrop of higher levels of consumer indebtedness and increasing competition in mainstream markets, we elected to grow our holdings of structured facilities, with six new facilities drawn down.
-In these facilities, we gain exposure to the underlying credit assets, but with added protection of first loss from the relevant partner.
-All the borrowers have performed well.
+In Q4 2018, the Company approached its target debt to equity ratio of 50 to 75 per cent.
+With a strong pipeline of partners requiring financing, the Company elected to further grow its holdings of structured facilities, with two new facilities drawn down and increases on existing facilities.
+In these facilities, the Company gains exposure to the underlying credit assets, with added protection of first loss from the relevant partner.
+All the structured borrowers have performed well.